danghungdo/LLMaE-PPO/README.md

   - Video recordings of agent episodes
 - **Evaluation**: By default, evaluation videos are saved to `outputs/.../videos/eval/`
 - **TensorBoard**: Logs are saved to `outputs/.../runs/` directory
+- **Weights**: If option 3 (Train and save weights) is selected during training, weights of actor and critic will be saved to `pretrained_weights/actor.pth` and `pretrained_weights/critic.pth` once the training is finished.

 ## TensorBoard